carlosdiaz/react-firebase-authentication/README.md

 # React Firebase Authentication Example

-Put your credentials to `.env`.
+Put your credentials to `.env` once you create your user account from firebase.google.com.

-Run `yarn start` to start application.
+Run `npm start` to start application.